Berkley, Michigan: Schools

 The Berkley School District operates in almost all of Berkley, all of Huntington Woods, and the north section of Oak Park.
-The school district includes four elementary schools (Angell, Burton, Pattengill, and Rogers), one Kindergarten-8th grade school (Norup International), one middle school (Anderson), and one high school (Berkley High School).
+The school district includes four elementary schools (Angell, Burton, Pattengill, and Rogers), one Kindergarten-8th grade school (Norup International), one solely middle school (Anderson), and one high school (Berkley High School).
 From 2008 to 2016, Berkley High School has been named by Newsweek on its list of 1,000 Best High Schools in the nation.
 In 2008, it ranked among the top six in Michigan, and in 2017 The Washington Post rated it as one of the most challenging high schools in the nation, making it one of three Oakland County high schools to earn the distinction.
 Norup became an International Baccalaureate Candidate school in 2006 implementing the Primary Years Programme (PYP) and Middle Years Programme (MYP) for all students.
 Homeowners in the first block west of Woodward and in the first five streets north of Eleven Mile Road are serviced by the Royal Oak Public Schools.

 A former elementary school, Avery, was converted into the Berkley School District's Building Blocks program for infants through pre-school.
 The program is nationally accredited, one of among only 8% accredited centers in the country.
-Building Blocks was also previously housed at Tyndall Center, the building now serves as the district board office.
+Building Blocks was previously housed at Tyndall Center, which now serves as the district board office.

 In 2015, Pattengill was placed on the list of National Blue Ribbon School's.
 Angell is currently the oldest continuously operating elementary school in Oakland County, having opened in 1921.
 For decades, Berkley School District has been the principal employer in the city, with 718 employees as of 2021.

 Another former school, Our Lady of La Salette School, was established in 1943.
 Initially 100 students attended.
 Beginning in 1947, the school building opened in three phases, with completion in 1953.
 In the 1960s it had over 1,000 students, its highest number ever.
 From the 2008–2009 school year until the 2012–2013 school year the student body numbers declined by 47%, with the final student count at 73.
 It closed in 2013.
 In 2018, Berkley city council rejected a proposal to convert the building into apartments.
 This decision was later reversed, and the building reopened as The Ivy in 2023.